SirineMaaroufi/Expense-Tracker-Blockchain-WebApp/README.md

 5. Update the contract details in `app.py`:
    - Replace `contract_address` with your deployed contract's address.
+   - Replace `ABI.json` with your deployed contract's ABI.
    - Replace the private key with one from your Ganache accounts.

 6. Start the Flask application: